NYUAppSec/appsec_hw2/README.md

    a browser, causes `alert("hello")` to be executed.
 2. `xsrf.html`: An HTML page that, when opened in a browser, causes a gift card to be gifted to a user named `test2` by the currently logged-in user.
+   This user is already created for you by default, and will have the password `test2`.
-3. `sqli.gftcrd`: A gift card file (in JSON format) that, when uploaded to a vulnerable form on the site, that will retrieve the `admin` user's password hash.
+4. `sqli.gftcrd`: A gift card file (in JSON format) that, when uploaded to a vulnerable form on the site, that will retrieve the `admin` user's password hash.
-4. `cmdi.txt`: A text file where the first line should be the vulnerable URL, and the remaining lines are of the form `variable=value`, representing a POST request that will execute the command `touch pwned` on the server.
+5. `cmdi.txt`: A text file where the first line should be the vulnerable URL, and the remaining lines are of the form `variable=value`, representing a POST request that will execute the command `touch pwned` on the server.
    If successful, this will create an empty text file called `pwned`.